jcrowgey/neolo/README.md

 the lamb was sure to go.
 ```

-Supposing you're on a UNIX-like system, there is a list of English words
+Supposing you're using the debian distro of GNU/Linux, there is a list of
-stored in /usr/share/dict/words that you can use as a reference.
-You
+English words stored in /usr/share/dict/words that you can use as a
-can ask neolo to check mary.txt for neologisms using the --dicts option.
+reference.
+You can ask neolo to check mary.txt for neologisms using
+the --dicts option.
+The --dicts option takes a list of one ore more filenames
+to use as references in calculating neologisms.

 ```
 user@computer:~/src/neolo$ ./neolo texts/mary.txt --dicts /usr/share/dict/words